 Several years after I lived in Spain, I noticed the Cherimoya showing up in the U.S. And now they are a savored, exotic treat world-wide.

-Before we learn how to eat Cherimoya, please take a moment to appreciate the beauty of this fruit.
-Don’t you think the pattern on the outside looks like fish scales?
+Before we learn how to eat Cherimoya fruit, please take a moment to appreciate its beauty.
+Don't you think the pattern on the outside looks like fish scales?
 So cool.

 -On their own — Simply eating them with a spoon, as shown above, is delectable!